 Golf Pad also has another offer called Golf Pad TAGS.
 This is a physical purchase that gives you special tags for mounting to the top of your club.
 Once the tags are in place for a particular club, you can track shot distances, accuracy, putting stats, and much more.
 You can get the full details on Golf Pad TAGS here.

 Golf Pad conforms to USGA tournament rules and is optimized to minimize battery drain.
 Golfers find the accuracy to be excellent and within a few yards of handheld rangefinders.

 4. SwingU Golf GPS App

-SwingU is arguably the most popular golf GPS app for Android right now with over 5,000,000 users.
-It has 47,000+ reviews and a high average rating of 4.5/5 stars.
+SwingU is another hugely popular golf GPS app for Android right now with over 5,000,000 users.

 There are over 34,000 courses in the database, although SwingU claims that the app works on any course in the world.
 The four main functions of SwingU are:

 - GPS: get accurate distances to the green and every hazard.